MBCProject/mbc-markdown/anti-behavioral-analysis/detect-sandbox.md

 Methods
 -------
+* **Check Files**: Sandboxes create files on the file system.
+Malware can check the different folders to find sandbox artifacts.
 * **Human User Check**: Detects whether there is any "user" activity on the machine, such as the movement of the mouse cursor, non-default wallpaper, or recently opened Office files.
 If there is no human activity, the machine is suspected to be a virtualized machine and/or sandbox.
 * **Injected DLL Testing**: Testing for the name of a particular DLL that is known to be injected by a sandbox for API hooking is a common way of detecting sandbox environments.
 This can be achieved through the kernel32!GetModuleHandle API call and other means.
 * **Software Check**: Malware may check software to determine whether its running in a sandbox.
 For example malicious Office documents might check Microsoft Office version, window size, or VB project name.